azat-co/practicalnode/chapter1/chapter1.md

 ***Figure 1-5.** Node.js process examples using `pid` (process ID) and `cwd` (current working directory).*

-TK

 ### Accessing Global Scope in Node.js

-As you know, browser JavaScript, by default, puts everything into its global scope.
-On the other hand, Node.js was designed to behave differently, with everything being local by default.
-In case we need to access globals, there is a `global` object.
-And, when we need to export something, we should do so explicitly.
+Node.js is JavaScript which is a good news for front-end developers who already familiar with JavaScript.
+You'll learn Node quickly.
+But there are huge differences when it comes to global objects.
 In a sense, the `window` object from front-end/browser JavaScript metamorphosed into a combination of `global` and `process` objects.
 Needless to say, the `document` object, which represents the DOM (Document Object Model) of the web page, is nonexistent in Node.js.

+`global` can be accessed from anywhere.
+It has special methods including familiar to you `console`, `setTimeout()`, as well as Node-specific `global.process`, `global.require()` and `global.module`.

+Node.js has a lot of useful information and methods in `global.process` including but not limited:

+* `process.pid`: Get this process ID
+* `process.argv`: List command-line argument supplied to this process
+* `process.env`: List environment variables
+* `process.platform`: Get platform name, such as `darwin` for macOS
+* `process.release`: Get this Node release URL
+* `process.versions`: List versions of Google Chrome V8, zlib, uv, etc.
+* `process.stdin()`: Access standard input (for reading)
+* `process.stdout()`: Access standard output (for writing)
+* `process.uptime()`: How long this process is running
+* `process.memoryUsage()`: What is a memory usage
+* `process.kill()`: Terminate another process
+* `process.exit()`: Exit/terminate this process

 ### Exporting and Importing Modules

-Another *bad part* in browser JavaScript is that there is no way to include modules.
-Scripts are supposed to be linked together using a different language (HTML), but dependency management is lacking.
+One of the bad parts of browser JavaScript is that there was no easy way to include other JavaScript file (modules).
+Browser JavaScript files are supposed to be linked together using a different language (HTML), but everything from an included file is just run without name spacing and dependency management is hard because managing a lot of `<script>` tags and files is not fun.

 [CommonJS](http://www.commonjs.org/)(<http://www.commonjs.org/>) and [RequireJS](http://requirejs.org/)(<http://requirejs.org/>) solve this problem with the AJAX-y approach.
-Node.js borrowed many things from the CommonJS concept.
+ES6 solved the issue on the standard level, but lacks implementations.
+Node.js offers modules natively.
+No tools or hacks needed.
+Node.js borrowed many things from the browser CommonJS concept but took the implementation steps further than CommonJS.

+Node.js modules are simple to learn and use.
+They allow of import/export only specific targeted functionality making name spacing easier unlike when you include a browser JavaScript file with a `<script>` tag.

 To export an object in Node.js, use `exports.name = object;`.
 An example follows: